.

 Configuration Attributes: "Recorders" Tab Page

-Record Count 0-31 – Number of data recorder objects enabled for a controller.
+Record Count 0-63 – Number of data records per enabled data recorder object for a controller.
 The controller's recorder object handles collecting and buffering any data in controller memory.
 The enabled data recorders can collect up to a total of 32 addresses each sample.
 See MPIControlConfig.

 Previous | Next